 3. Implementation

-A temporary project manager will oversee the implementation of the new structure by July 1, 2025.
-Full implementation will continue through Fiscal Year 2026 as employees are trained to operate within the new structure.
+A temporary project manager will oversee the implementation, which will continue through Fiscal Year 2026 as employees are trained to operate within the new structure.
 The implementation timeline must allow for staffing adjustments and transitions, focusing on retaining current employees and minimizing new hires while aligning with collective bargaining agreements.

 4. Communication and Change Management